 Rhodes Old Town

-Rhodes Old Town is enclosed by 4 km of medieval walls built by the Knights Hospitaller, a crusading military order that controlled the island from 1309 until the Ottoman conquest of 1522.
-The walls were not just effective enough to hold off the Ottomans for six months in one siege; they were also durable enough that most of them are still standing.
-UNESCO listed the site as a World Heritage property in 1988.
+Rhodes Old Town is enclosed by 4 kilometres of medieval walls built by the Knights Hospitaller, the crusading military order that controlled the island from 1309 until the Ottoman conquest of 1522.
+The walls were durable enough that most of them still stand.
+UNESCO listed the site in 1988.
+The peculiarity of the Old Town is that it remained continuously inhabited through Ottoman rule, Greek independence, and Italian Fascist occupation (1912 to 1943), so it was never abandoned and never comprehensively rebuilt.
+What you walk through today is genuinely layered.

 The Street of the Knights

 The Street of the Knights (Ippoton) runs from the harbour to the Palace of the Grand Master and is one of the best-preserved medieval streets in Europe.
-Each building along it was the Inn (hostelry) of a different national grouping of Knights, and the facades are largely 15th-century Crusader Gothic.
-The street is paved with smooth stone and is remarkably quiet even in summer compared to the surrounding tourist areas.
+Each building was the Inn (hostelry) of a different national grouping of Knights; the facades are largely 15th-century Crusader Gothic.
+Remarkably quiet even in summer compared to the tourist areas nearby.

 Palace of the Grand Master

-Built in the 14th century, blown up by an accidental gunpowder explosion in 1856, and rebuilt by the Italians in the 1930s as a summer palace for Mussolini (who never actually used it), the Palace of the Grand Master is an interesting object lesson in reconstruction.
-The exterior is largely authentic; the interior is Italian-colonial with black-and-white Roman floor mosaics relocated from Kos to Rhodes to impress a dictator who did not come.
-Entry is around 8 euros.
+Built in the 14th century, blown up by an accidental gunpowder explosion in 1856, and rebuilt by the Italians in the 1930s as a summer residence for Mussolini (who never used it).
+The exterior is largely authentic; the interior is Italian-colonial with Roman floor mosaics relocated from Kos specifically to impress a dictator who did not come.
+Entry around EUR 8.

 The Archaeological Museum

-The museum occupies the medieval Hospital of the Knights, a beautiful 15th-century building with a two-storey courtyard.
-The collection includes Hellenistic grave stelae, classical sculpture from Rhodes and Kos, and the famous Aphrodite of Rhodes, a 1st-century BC marble figure found at a bathing complex.
-It is better than you would expect from a relatively small island and worth 90 minutes.
+The museum occupies the medieval Hospital of the Knights, a beautiful 15th-century building.
+The collection includes the Aphrodite of Rhodes, a 1st-century BCE marble figure, and Hellenistic grave stelae.
+Better than most visitors expect; allow 90 minutes.